 Prioritize Customers’ Satisfaction

-It doesn't matter what your shoe business hopes to achieve; what it will be remembered for is the experience—and it is what decides how they relate to your brand going forward.
+When creating your own shoe brand, it doesn't matter what your shoe business hopes to achieve; what it will be remembered for is the experience—and it is what decides how they relate to your brand going forward.

 As a young shoe brand, satisfying your customers should be your primary goal because the last thing your business needs is to lose the few you’ve already gained by not meeting their expectations.